Azzam-Alhussain/FPGA-CNNs-Template/README.md

 ## Citation

-Please use the below citation till it updated from IEEE Xplore Digital Library,

 **2. A. Alhussain and M. Lin, "Hardware-Efficient Template-Based Deep CNNs Accelerator Design," in 2022 IEEE International Conference on Networking, Architecture and Storage (NAS), Philadelphia, PA, USA, 2022 pp. 1-4.
 doi: 10.1109/NAS55553.2022.9925552**